Shaffy27/IRM/README.md

 H1: The frequency of singular they is higher in the late period (2019) than in the early period (1990).
 H2: The combined frequency of he and she is higher in the early period (1990) than in the late period (2019)

+4. Method

+This study adopts a corpus-based quantitative approach using data from the Corpus of Contemporary American English (COCA).
+COCA is a large, balanced corpus of American English containing texts from multiple genres, including spoken language, fiction, magazines, newspapers, and academic writing, making it suitable for diachronic linguistic analysis.

+Two subcorpora are selected to represent English usage in 1990 and 2019.
+These years are chosen to capture changes in pronoun usage over a nearly thirty-year period.

+The analysis focuses on identifying and counting occurrences of singular they and gendered pronouns (he and she).
+Instances of they are manually filtered to exclude clearly plural uses, ensuring that only singular references are included.
+The dependent variables are the relative frequencies of singular they and he/she, while the independent variable is time period (1990 vs. 2019).

+Relative frequencies are calculated per million words to allow for accurate comparison between datasets of different sizes.
+The resulting frequency differences are analyzed to determine whether the observed changes support the hypotheses and reflect broader social shifts toward gender inclusivity in language use.